-Setting and sticking to a budget will make sure you do not spend more than the money you have coming in - this is especially important if you need to survive off a single student loan instalment each term.
+Setting and sticking to a budget makes sure you do not spend more than the money you have coming in - this is especially important if you need to survive off a single student loan instalment each term.

 If you can resist splurging cash on things you do not need it can keep you out of financial trouble and maximise what you can do with your money.

 There are some eye-catching deals out there for student accounts as the banks try to lure in young customers they hope will stick with them for life.

 Resist gimmicky gifts, because you are far better off going with an account with a competitive overdraft.
 An interest free overdraft will not charge you if you need to borrow a little to keep you going until payday or the next instalment of your loan.